Hortense Gordon

-Hortense Mattice Gordon RCA (24 November 1886 – 6 November 1961), born Hortense Crompton Mattice, was a Canadian artist who worked abstractly in later life and became a member of Painters Eleven.
+Hortense Gordon RCA (24 November 1886 – 6 November 1961), born Hortense Crompton Mattice, was a Canadian artist who worked abstractly in later life and became a member of Painters Eleven.

 Life and early work

 Born in Hamilton, Ontario, Gordon was the youngest daughter of Sarah Louise Crompton and James Harvey Mattice.
 The family lived on Catharine street in central Hamilton and encouraged their children to paint and draw.
 While still in public school, Gordon attended Saturday morning art classes at the Hamilton Art School and received a scholarship for her efforts.

 She spent a large portion of her childhood creating art in the shadow of her elder sister Marion Mattice (1878–1956).
 Although there was a large age difference between the two, the girls were known to be in fierce competition with each other and would often not get along.

 After her father's retirement in 1903, Gordon chose to leave Hamilton to live with relatives on a 200-acre fruit farm near Chatham, Ontario.
 It was here where she began to study and paint china with her cousins.
 Realizing this was a marketable skill, she decided to rent a studio to sell her unique china pieces and teach art to locals.
 She held her first exhibition of china from December 14–16, 1908 at the Hotel Sanita (presently the Chatham Cultural Centre).
 For a number of years Gordon worked as a teacher at the Hamilton Technical School, and was known to aggressively seek out exhibition opportunities.
 She was well regarded not only for her china works but also a steadily growing portfolio of Canadian landscape paintings.